DreamLoom-AI/prompt-ez/README.md

   console.log(prompt);
   ```

-This will generate the following prompt:
+This generates the following prompt:

   ```xml
   <system>